Codecademy/docs/content/php/concepts/date-functions/terms/date-parse/date-parse.md

   - 'paths/computer-science'
 ---

-The `date_parse()` is an inbuilt function in PHP which is used to find the detailed information about a specified date.
+The `date_parse()` is an built-in function in PHP which is used to find the detailed information about a specified date.

 ## Syntax